Updated: April 12, 2023 - 11 min read

 Check out: Transitioning to Product Management From ANY Background

 For Early Career Product Managers

 ”What is the one thing that you would advise a junior Product Manager on their first day in office?”

 There are many things to focus on when you first start.
-This can’t be done in the first day (maybe over the course of a couple months), but focus on building relationships with your team and stakeholders so you can influence without authority.
+This can’t be done in the first day (maybe over the course of a couple of months), but focus on building relationships with your team and stakeholders so you can influence without authority.

 ”What was most difficult about your transition into a lead/senior PM role?”

-I would say the most difficult part is from a timing perspective to build a strong rapport and trust with my stakeholders across Engineering, Analytics, Marketing, Program, etc. teams.
+I would say the most difficult part is, from a timing perspective, to build a strong rapport and trust with my stakeholders across Engineering, Analytics, Marketing, Program, etc. teams.
 It does require a lot of time as PM to build these relationships as you work on Product Discovery to ideation to shipping and iterating your products.
-But once you build that momentum with your teams, you naturally will become the single threaded owner of your products/features, gain the support of your team, and expand your ownership/scope to get to the lead/senior level.
+But once you build that momentum with your teams, you naturally will become the single-threaded owner of your products/features, gain the support of your team, and expand your ownership/scope to get to the lead/senior level.

 ”How would you suggest a new PM learn and grow their skills in a company where the Product culture is not prominent, and the manager is not an active mentor?”